1 Introduction

 Here is an example of a configuration containing an On change action:

 The performance of the new data grid can be affected if sorting or filtering are enabled.
-This is because Data Grid 2 v1.1.0 retrieves all available values to do the sorting or filtering while the widget runs.
+This is because Data widgets v1.1 - 1.2 retrieve all available values for sorting or filtering while the widget runs.
+This problem does not occur in versions above 1.3 because those version use Filtering Apis to retrieve only the necessary data.

 "cssFiles": [